smasongarrison/D3mirt/README.md

 by calling `plotd3mirt` will return an RGL device that will appear in an external window as a three-dimensional object, containing vector arrows with the latent dimensions running along the orthogonal axes, that can be rotated.
-In this illustration, however, all RGL devices are shown inline as interactive objects.
+In this illustration, however, all RGL devices are plotted inline as still shots.

 ``` r
 # Plot RGL device with constructs visible and named